ripdajacker/json-transformer/README.md

 # json-transformer

-This small project is an attempt to reduce the complexity of having multiple versions of JSON documents.
+This small project is an attempt to reduce the complexity of maintaining multiple versions of JSON documents.

-This is part of my masters thesis and is a work in progress and the README will be updated with new examples as they are finished.
+It includes following:

+* A CSS-based query language for querying JSON nodes.
+* A mutable AST for transforming documents based on queries.
+* A Groovy-based DSL for writing transformations.

+A list of transformations supported:

+* Add a JSON value to a node.
+* Rename a JSON key.
+* Delete a node from the tree.
+* Move a JSON key/value pair up or sideways in the tree
+* Merge a JSON node with another node.
+* Partition a JSON node into more nodes.

 ## Crash course